Battle of Carrhae: Battle

 After being informed of the presence of the Parthian army (which numbered roughly 10,000), Crassus's army panicked.
 Crassus' commanding general, Cassius, recommended that the army be deployed in the traditional Roman fashion, with infantry forming the centre and cavalry on the wings.
 At first, Crassus agreed, but he soon changed his mind and redeployed his men into a hollow square, each side formed by twelve cohorts.
 That formation would protect his forces from being outflanked but at the cost of mobility.
 The Roman forces advanced and came to a stream.
 Crassus's generals advised him to make camp and to attack the next morning to give his men a chance to rest.
 Publius, however, was eager to fight and managed to convince Crassus to confront the Parthians immediately.

 The Parthians went to great lengths to intimidate the Romans.
 Firstly, they beat a great number of hollow drums and the Roman troops were unsettled by the loud and cacophonous noise.
 Surena then ordered his cataphracts to cover their armour in cloths and advance.
 When they were within sight of the Romans, they simultaneously dropped the cloths and revealed their shining armour.
 The sight was designed to intimidate the Romans.

 Though Surena had originally planned to shatter the Roman lines with a charge by his cataphracts, he judged that it would not yet be enough to break them.
-Thus, he sent his horse archers to surround the Roman square.
-Crassus sent his skirmishers to drive the horse archers off, but they were driven back by the latter's arrows.
+Thus, he sent his horse archers to surround the Roman square, remaining beyond the range of the Roman pila javelins.
+Crassus thus sent his skirmishers to drive the horse archers off, but they were driven back by the latter's arrows.
 The horse archers then engaged the legionaries.
 The legionaries were protected by their large shields (scuta) and armour, but they could not cover the entire body.
 Some historians describe the arrows partially penetrating the Roman shields and nailing the shields to the limbs of the Roman infantry and nailing their feet to the ground.
 However, Plutarch wrote in his accounts that the Romans were met with a shower of arrows that passed through every kind of cover, hard and soft alike.
 Other historians state that most wounds inflicted were nonfatal hits to exposed limbs.

 The Romans repeatedly advanced towards the Parthians to attempt to engage in close-quarters fighting, but the horse archers were always able to retreat safely and loosed Parthian shots as they withdrew.
 The legionaries then formed the testudo formation by locking their shields together to present a nearly-impenetrable front to missiles.
 However, that formation severely restricted their ability in melee combat.
 The Parthian cataphracts exploited that weakness and repeatedly charged the Roman line, which caused panic and inflicted heavy casualties.
 When the Romans tried to loosen their formation to repel the cataphracts, the latter rapidly retreated, and the horse archers resumed shooting at the legionaries, who were now more exposed.